98481/health-regulator/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Tech
+Health Regulator uses Google Tecnologies :

+Flutter - Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+Firebase - Google's mobile platform that helps you quickly develop high-quality apps Android - Mobile Operating System Pie /Oreo/higher

+## Development
+Our main objectives are:
+-To build mobile app to study the health status and to assess the Nutritional status of early adolescent girls residing in social welfare hostels.
+-To study the Morbidity pattern and collect details , reports , normal routine Checkups.
+-Connecting to firebase Authentication for login and verification of user email , CloudStore for data.
+-To send real time notification to parents.